Profile: Jimmy Savile

 When Savile stayed at the Ordish family home one night, they put him in a bedroom next to their 14-year-old daughter.
 "We, in our innocence, had no idea," Roger Ordish's wife Susie said, speaking in October 2012.

-Mrs Ordish said Savile treated every woman the same way - "a very unsophisticated, naive, clumsy way".
+Mrs Ordish said she thought Savile treated every woman the same way - "a very unsophisticated, naive, clumsy way".

 "He would kiss every woman's hand.
 He thought he was being gallant.
 It wasn't gallant.
 It wasn't seedy.
-It was just very naive.
-There was no depth to him," she said.
+It was just very naive," she said.

 "Because of his clumsiness with women, which was not in the least sexual, I thought he was one of those asexual people."